ganeshArwat/js_rivision/JS/03_lecture_summary/00_index.md

 ### Rest Operator vs Spread Operator

+- Purpose
+- Usage
+- Example

 ### CALL BY VALUE AND REFERENCE

 - 1. Call by Value (Primitive Data Types)
 - 2. Call by Reference (Objects, Arrays)
+- Does JavaScript Truly Support Call by Reference?
+  - 1. Modifying properties of an object (mutating the reference) affects the original object. ✅
+  - 2. Reassigning the reference inside a function does not affect the original object. ❌

 ### CALL BIND APPLY